Developer Guide

 5. Command Reference

-1. kedge dev create
+1. kedge dev init

-2. kedge dev delete
+2. kedge dev update

 6. Configuration